 The question remaining is not whether you should migrate to mobile, but how?

-If you’re reading this you likely know the basics.
-If not, here is a quickie: on the most basic of levels, a mobile website is pretty much the same as any other website - it uses browser-based HTML pages that can be accessed by handheld devices and tablets.
+Theoretically, a mobile website is pretty much the same as any other website - it uses browser-based HTML pages that can be accessed by handheld devices and tablets.
 Unlike a website built for viewing on a desktop, the mobile site is designed to appear on a much smaller handheld display.
 It is a customized version of a regular website that is used specifically for mobile.
 Many companies today use responsive website designs in which their website is created to function on multiple platforms and screens.
 It is a versatile option that makes the most out of any given design.

-And lastly, but certainly not least, is the mobile web app: while they appear similar to the native app, they differ in the manner in which they are built and rendered.
-These apps viewed through a mobile web browser are built in HTML/CSS.
+Mobile web apps appear similar to the native app, but they differ in the manner in which they are built and rendered.
+These apps are viewed through a mobile web browser and are built in HTML/CSS.
 They are real websites that look, feel, and function like any other application.
 The main difference is through their implementation on the back end.

 There are three ways to approach building a mobile website:

 - Create a separate mobile website with its own URL that redirects mobile visitors when they try to reach your site through a mobile device.

 Mobile Web App

 These mobile web apps look very much like native apps (see below) but can be built at a much faster and cheaper rate in HTML/CSS.
-In fact, a mobile web app can be launched just as quickly as website.
-Because most Android-based products and iOS (iPhone and iPad) leverage sophisticated mobile browsers (ie. Mobile Chrome and Mobile Safari), mobile web apps are a great alternative to the much more expensive to build native app.
+In fact, a mobile web app can be launched just as quickly as a website.
+Because most Android-based products and iOS (iPhone and iPad) leverage sophisticated mobile browsers (ie. Mobile Chrome and Mobile Safari), mobile web apps are a great alternative to the much more expensive route of building a native app.

-As we've mentioned, the native app is written in the language of the operating system of the device it is installed on -Android, iOS, etc. These apps are usually downloaded through an online store or marketplace - The App Store or Android Apps on Google Play- and installed directly onto the device.
+As we've mentioned, the native app is written in the language of the operating system of the device it is installed on -Android, iOS, etc. These apps are usually downloaded through an online store - the Apple App Store or Android Apps on Google Play- and installed directly onto the device.
 They exist outside of an individual's browser, and have their own place on that person's mobile home screen.

-Disadvantages: The native app is costly and can take a good deal of time to develop.
-You'll also have to create a different app for each operating system you want it to work on because each must use the native programming language of the device: Java (Android), Objective-C (iOS), and Visual C++ (Windows Mobile).
+The native app is costly and can take a good deal of time to develop.
+You'll also have to create the same app several times for each operating system because each app must use the native programming language of the device: Java (Android), Objective-C (iOS), and Visual C++ (Windows Mobile).
 This can be a tedious process, and you can receive a lot of pushback from audiences who are frustrated if they can't yet access your app on their particular device.

-Other long-term drawbacks include the app store approval process designed to assure user quality and safety can be cumbersome; and the manual downloading and installation of the apps means that many users will be operating on different versions.
+Other long-term drawbacks include the app store process.
+Designed to assure user quality and safety, every update must be reviewed and approved.
+The manual downloading and installation of the app also means that many users will be operating on different versions.
 Also, any changes in functionality or design that are made to the app require the user to update them manually rather than automatically.

 The decision to go with a native app, a responsive design mobile website, or a mobile web app really depends on many business factors: objectives, target audience, and technical requirements to name a few.